JonathanKlimp/VIP-non-coding-scripts/README.md

 # VIP non-coding scripts

-This repository contains all the scripts that have been made during the graduation project of implementing non-coding functionality into [VIP](https://github.com/molgenis/vip/tree/feat/non-coding)
+This repository contains all the most essential scripts that have been made and used during the project of implementing non-coding functionality into [VIP](https://github.com/molgenis/vip/tree/feat/non-coding)

 The scripts are split up into different directories